-- (1) Share numbers reflect actual shares subject to awarded RSUs. - (2) Includes performance-based RSUs. - (3) This line item includes performance-based RSUs granted during the three months ended September 30, 2022 reported at the maximum possible number of shares that may ultimately be issuable if all applicable performance-based criteria are achieved at their maximum levels and all applicable service-based criteria are fully satisfied (0.3 million shares for the three months ended September 30, 2022).
+(1) Share numbers reflect actual shares subject to awarded RSUs.

+(3) This line item includes performance-based RSUs granted during the six months ended December 31, 2022 reported at the maximum possible number of shares that may ultimately be issuable if all applicable performance-based criteria are achieved at their maximum levels and all applicable service-based criteria are fully satisfied (0.3 million shares for the six months ended December 31, 2022).

-The RSUs granted by us generally vest as follows: with respect to awards with only service-based vesting criteria, over periods ranging from two to four years; with respect to awards with both performance-based and service-based vesting criteria, over periods ranging from three to four years; and with respect to awards with both market-based and service-based vesting criteria, in three equal installments on the third, fourth and fifth anniversaries of the grant date, in each case subject to the recipient remaining employed by us as of the applicable vesting date.
+The RSUs granted by us generally vest as follows: (i) with respect to awards with only service-based vesting criteria, over periods ranging from two to four years; (ii) with respect to awards with both performance-based and service-based vesting criteria, over periods ranging from three to four years; and (iii) with respect to awards with both market-based and service-based vesting criteria, in three equal installments on the third, fourth and fifth anniversaries of the grant date, in each case subject to the recipient remaining employed by us as of the applicable vesting date.
 The RSUs granted to the independent members of the Board of Directors vest annually.